 The IRS will adjust your return and the amounts for any deductions and credits you claimed on it.
 For example, say you claimed the Earned Income Tax Credit (EITC) on your return.
 And because the new unemployment exclusion changed your income level, you would now be eligible for an increase in EITC amount.
 The IRS would adjust your return for you and send you the additional refund amount with your additional unemployment benefits.
 You are all set.

-If you filed with TurboTax, keep an eye on your inbox.
-We will be reaching out to you over the coming weeks to help you understand how all this affects you and with instructions on what to do.
+The IRS can also adjust tax returns that already include EITC and qualifying children.
+If you filed with TurboTax, check your inbox.
+We sent you an email to help you understand how all this affects you and with instructions on what to do.

 How do I know how much unemployment income I received?

 When it’s time to file your taxes, you will receive Form 1099-G, which will show the amount of unemployment income you received.
 Form 1099-G will also show any federal taxes you had taken out of your unemployment pay.
 You are now entitled to exclude the first $10,200 of federal unemployment income from paying any taxes.